moderndatacompany/dataos.info/docs/resources/stacks/talos/recipes/bigquery.md

 # Talos for Bigquery
-This section provides the configuration guide to set up Talos service for Bigquery.
+This section provides the configuration guide to set up Talos Service for Bigquery.

 ## **Prerequisites**

 To access the data using API from BigQuery, User need the following:

-1. Ensure that the BigQuery project is created.
-2. **Access Permissions in GCP**: To successfully execute Talos Service in GCP, the user or service account needs specific permissions to access and retrieve the required data.
-Here’s a summary of the minimum required permissions:
-    - Ingestion Permissions
-    - Stored Procedure Permissions
-    - Fetch Policy Tags Permissions
-    - BigQuery Usage & Lineage Workflow Permissions

-    If the user has External Tables, please attach relevant permissions needed for external tables, along with the above list of permissions.

-3. **Access Permissions in DataOS**: To execute a Scanner Workflow in DataOS, verify that at least one of the following role tags is assigned:
+1. **Access Permissions in DataOS**: To execute a Talos Service in DataOS, verify that following role tags are assigned to the respective user:

     - **`roles:id:data-dev`**
     - **`roles:id:system-dev`**
     - **`roles:id:user`**